-Iceland is home to several thriving industries.
+Iceland is home to several thriving industries such as biotech companies in Iceland.
 Traditionally this little island nation in the North Atlantic has been a hub for the fishing industry, but that has changed in the last half-century.

 For almost a thousand years, Iceland’s people relied on fishing and ocean-driven trade as a source of income.
 At the start of the 20th Century, Iceland was actually one of the poorest nations in Europe, but this significantly shifted after the Second World War.
 During this time, Iceland had been used as a mid-Atlantic vantage point for the Allied Forces.